flutter/website/src/development/platform-integration/android/restore-state-android.md

 [`RestorationMixin`]: {{site.api}}/flutter/widgets/RestorationMixin-mixin.html
 [`restoreState`]: {{site.api}}/flutter/widgets/RestorationMixin/restoreState.html

-## Step 3: Define a restorationScopeId for each scope
+## Step 3: Define restorationScopeId and restorationIDs

-Each Scope in the app should have a `restorationScopeId`, meaning that, at a minimum, you will have one scope per route.
-If you create additional scopes
+Providing a `restorationScopeId` or `restorationId` to a widget turns on state restoration for that particular widget: It will now store its own state under the provided it in the surrounding restoration bucket.
-(to avoid `restorationId` duplication, for example), then also assign those with a unique ID.
+The difference between a `restorationId` and a `restorationScopeID` is that widgets that take a `restorationScopeID` create a new `restorationScope` (a `RestorationBucket`, for example) into which all children will store their state.
+A `restorationId` means the widget (and its children) store the data in the surrounding bucket.

 ```dart
 restorationScopeId: 'app',